MEET TEAM ARTEMIS

 Her love of Harley Davidson’s led her to dramatically shift her career, and she got a job at Orange County Harley Davidson for four years.
 This is where she also met her true love, who quickly became her husband.
-After her time at OCHD, Angela joined Team Artemis.
+After her time at OCHD, Angela joined Team Artemis, and is now an NRA Certified Instructor.

 Angela enjoys spending time with her family, especially her granddaughters.
 She loves being outdoors, where she clearly sees the amazing artistry of God.
 She also enthusiastically shares the healing powers of doTERRA Essential Oils, which you will often see her diffusing when you come in to Artemis to share the health benefits with all!

 To summarize Angela: Jesus, Family, Guns & Oils!

 Bret has had an extensive and varied background in Law Enforcement for over 32 years from 1982 to 2015.
 As a member of the largest Sheriff’s Department in the country, Bret worked a number of custody, patrol, training bureau, and court assignments while receiving promotions from Deputy, Sergeant to Lieutenant.
 Bret has competed in the Police Summer Games as part of the Rifle Team and the Action Pistol Team, winning two gold and one silver medal.
 Bret worked throughout Los Angeles County, including: Firestone (Century), Carson, Lakewood, and Lennox.
 While at the Training Bureau, Bret was assigned to the Officer Involved Shooting Roll-Out Team to evaluate incidents as they were related to current training standards.
 Bret was also regularly part of a team charged with Annual Command Inspections, reviewing security facilities, testing personnel readiness, and providing in-service training.
 Bret completed and was certified by the State’s Police Officer’s Standards and Training (P.O.S.T.) in Basic, Supervisor, Supervisory Leadership, Management, POST Academy Instructors Core Course, Force Options Simulator and Certified Firearms Instructor.